secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/smartling/index.html.md

  - `Subfolders for languages and languages in file names`
 1. Click `Confirm`.

-### Issues
+## Issues

 If any strings are rejected from the translation job, those would appear as `issues`.
 If the translators have any difficulties or questions about the source file, these would appear as issues as well.
 If an issue is raised on a job, all account owners and project managers for that project will be notified.
 Translators will wait for a day for a response but will continue the job if no response is provided.
 Once the issue is resolved, please mark the issue as `Resolved`.

-### History
+## History

 The `History` tab on a job provides detailed information about the activity that has occured with the job.
 You also have the option to `Download Translation Activity Report`.
 The same history is available on the individual string level.

-## Provide Translation Feedback for Translation Memory
+## Translation Memory

-To provide feedback about a particular translation to store in our [translation memory](#translation-memory), send an email with the translation job and detailed feedback to translations@smartling.com and copy our customer success manager.

-### Translation Memory

 A translation memory is a saved record of previously translated content.
 Each time a translation is saved in Smartling, it is written to a translation memory.

+To provide feedback about a particular translation to store in our [translation memory](#translation-memory), send an email with the translation job and detailed feedback to translations@smartling.com and copy our customer success manager.

-### SmartMatch
+## SmartMatch

 A string that perfectly matches a string in the translation memory, including any tags, placeholders, etc. SmartMatch compares new strings against existing translations in your leverage configuration to automatically apply translations to strings you've translated before.

-### Transcreation
+## Transcreation

 The process of adapting content from one language to another without losing consistency in tone, intent, and style.
 Unlike translation, where words or phrases are converted from one language into another, transcreation is based on the conversion of the essence of a message from one language to another, rather than verbatim.

-### Weighted Words
+## Weighted Words

 An approach to estimating the cost and effort required to translate a job that accounts for `Translation Memory Leverage` and `Repetitions`.
 Calculated by multiplying each word with the corresponding fuzzy match rate.

 For example, let’s assume your job has ten source words, and that for words with an 85-94.9% fuzzy match, you will pay 60% of the per-word-rate.
 If all ten words fall into this fuzzy tier, there are six weighted words in the job.
 The reason is that 10 x 0.60 = 6.

-### Fuzzy Match
+## Fuzzy Match

 When Smartling uses an existing `Translation Memory (TM)` to match source content with existing translations in the TM, it will often find word matches that are less than 100% identical.
 These are called "fuzzy matches" and are represented by the percentage to which they match (typical fuzzy match percentages are 50-99%).
 Translators can see these fuzzy matches in the CAT tool and choose to edit them instead of translating from scratch.

-### CAT Tool
+## CAT Tool

 Computer assisted translation tool.
 This is where all of the translating, editing, and reviewing takes place.
 See [CAT Tool](https://help.smartling.com/hc/en-us/articles/115003080374) for more information.